What is Docker Engine?

-The Docker Engine is that the core software that runs and manage containers. we frequently ask it simply as Docker, or the Docker platform.
+- The Docker Engine is that the core software that runs and manages containers. we frequently ask it simply as Docker, or the Docker platform.
 The Docker Engine is modular in design with many swappable components.
-Where possible, these are supported open standards out lined by the Open Container Initiative (OCI).
-The Docker Engine is formed from many specialized tools that employment together to make and run container-images, APIs, execution driver, runtime etc.
+Where possible, these are supported open standards outlined by the Open Container Initiative (OCI).
+The Docker Engine is formed from many specialized tools that employment together to make and run container-images, APIs, execution driver, runtime, etc.

 The Docker daemon

-The docker daemon(dockerd) listen for Docker API requests and manages Docker objects like images, containers, networks, and volumes.
+- The docker daemon(dockerd) listens for Docker API requests and manages Docker objects like images, containers, networks, and volumes.

-runc often refer as a container runtime. it’s one purpose in life is to make containers.
+- runc often refers to a container runtime.
+It’s one purpose in life is to make containers.

-Containerd act as a bridge between the daemon and runc.
-It’s helpful to consider containerd as a container supervisor— the component that’s liable for container lifecylce operations such as;
+- Containerd acts as a bridge between the daemon and the runc.
+It’s helpful to consider containerd as a container supervisor— the component that’s liable for container lifecycle operations such as;